 USE IN SPECIFIC POPULATIONS

-Opioids cross the placenta and may produce respiratory depression and psycho-physiologic effects in neonates.
-Oxycodone hydrochloride is not recommended for use in women during and immediately prior to labor.
-Occasionally, opioid analgesics may prolong labor through actions which temporarily reduce the strength, duration and frequency of uterine contractions.
-However this effect is not consistent and may be offset by an increased rate of cervical dilatation, which tends to shorten labor.
-Closely observe neonates whose mothers received opioid analgesics during labor for signs of respiratory depression.
-Have a specific opioid antagonist, such as naloxone or nalmefene, available for reversal of opioid-induced respiratory depression in the neonate.
+Opioids cross the placenta and may produce respiratory depression and psychophysiologic effects in neonates.
+An opioid antagonist, such as naloxone, must be available for reversal of opioid-induced respiratory depression in the neonate.
+Oxycodone hydrochloride capsules are not recommended for use in pregnant women during or immediately prior to labor, when other analgesic techniques are more appropriate.
+Opioid analgesics, including oxycodone hydrochloride capsules, can prolong labor through actions which temporarily reduce the strength, duration, and frequency of uterine contractions.
+However, this effect is not consistent and may be offset by an increased rate of cervical dilation, which tends to shorten labor.
+Monitor neonates exposed to opioid analgesics during labor for signs of excess sedation and respiratory depression.

 The safety and effectiveness and the pharmacokinetics of oxycodone hydrochloride capsules in pediatric patients below the age of 18 have not been established.

 Elderly patients (aged 65 years or older) may have increased sensitivity to oxycodone.
 In general, use caution when selecting a dose for an elderly patient, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function and of concomitant disease or other drug therapy.